henderson-01/henderson-01/README.md

 ---

 >[!TIP]
-> Beware of 'Free' APIs; Sometimes, the greatest cost of a zero-dollar tool is the security of your own secrets.
+> Beware of **Free APIs** Sometimes, the greatest cost of a zero-dollar tool is the security of your own secrets.